jamie-anson/MIse-en-place/mise-en-place-output/context-cards/generateContextCards.md

 ### `registerGenerateContextCardsCommand`

-**Summary:** The `registerGenerateContextCardsCommand` function registers a command within the Visual Studio Code extension context that allows users to generate context cards, facilitating integration with the "Review and Rating System" for enhanced user navigation and interaction.
+**Summary:** The function `registerGenerateContextCardsCommand` registers a command in a Visual Studio Code extension to generate context cards, facilitating the display of structured context information within the editor environment.

 **Signature:** `function registerGenerateContextCardsCommand(context: vscode.ExtensionContext)`